danmrichards/headless-training/README.md

 # Headless Drupal Training

-Headless Drupal training codebase based on http://www.mirzu.com/headless-training-book/
+Headless Drupal training codebase based on http://www.mirzu.com/headless-training-book/.

+The backend of the codebase is powered by Drupal 7.
+The front end is powered by NodeJS & ExpressJS.

-## Installation
+## Drupal Installation

-Check the database settings in the `docroot/sites/default/settings.php` file.
+Check the database settings in the `drupal/docroot/sites/default/settings.php` file.

-Run the following drush command from the `docroot` directory:
+Run the following drush command from the `drupal/docroot` directory:

 ```
 drush site-install headless --site-name=Headless --uri=default